-- The development of additional runway and terminal facilities such as the second runway for Dublin Airport for which planning permission has been approved - The development and enhancement of Investing in modern, technologically-advanced, cost-efficient aviation infrastructure at our State airports to enhance safety and security, to reduce environmental impact, and to maintain and develop international connectivity; - Enhancing land-side public transport access, particularly in public transport terms, such as through the MetroLink and BusConnects projects and associated road network capacity in Dublin; and - Careful land-use management of land-side areas to focus on the current and future needs of the airports-
+- The development and enhancement of modern, technologically-advanced, costefficient infrastructure at our State airports to enhance safety and security, to reduce environmental impact, and to maintain and develop international connectivity; - Enhancing land-side access, particularly in public transport terms, such as through the MetroLink and BusConnects projects and associated road network capacity in Dublin; and - Careful land-use management of land-side areas to focus on the current and future needs of the airports

-In terms of our port facilities, National Ports Policy and the national hierarchy or tiering of ports recognises the long-term international trend in ports and shipping is towards increased consolidation of resources in order to achieve optimum efficiencies of scale.
-This has knock-on effects in terms of vessel size, the depths of water required at ports and the type and scale of port hinterland-transport connections to serve ports and their hinterlands.
+In terms of our port facilities, the long-term international trend in ports and shipping is towards increased consolidation of resources in order to achieve optimum efficiencies of scale.
+This effects vessel size, the depths of water required at ports and the type and scale of transport connections to serve ports and their hinterlands.
 It is evident that in the years ahead environmental, technological, demographic, and geopolitical developments will have a significant influence on how the sector evolves.

-Tier 1 ports account for 80%a very large proportion of national port freight traffic, and are located within close proximity to the cities of Dublin, Cork and Limerick respectively.
+Tier 1 ports account for a very large proportion of national port freight traffic, and are located within close proximity to the cities of Dublin, Cork and Limerick respectively.
 Rosslare Europort, a Tier 2 Port of National Significance, has seen very significant growth in direct sailings to continental Europe as a result of Brexit.
 This surge in both passenger and freight traffic is likely to be a permanent feature.
-The respective and their role of each of Ireland's main ports will be considered in tandem with long-term infrastructural requirements as part of the Regional Rregional Spatial and Economic Strategy and Metropolitan Area Strategic Plan processes.
-The detailed above.
-For example, tThe long-term sustainable development of our ports also requires strategic transport connections.
+The respective role of each of Ireland's main ports will be considered in tandem with long-term infrastructural requirements as part of the Regional Spatial and Economic Strategy and Metropolitan Area Strategic Plan processes.
+The long-term sustainable development of our ports also requires strategic transport connections.
 Nationally, the following infrastructure objectives have been identified: